 - Cash flow generated or used by operating activities;

-- · Dividend payments;
+- Dividend payments;

-- · Capital expenditures;
+- Capital expenditures;

 - · Acquisitions.

 Our primary capital needs are seasonal working capital requirements and dividend payments.
 In addition, funds are kept on hand for any potential acquisitions, which the Company continues to explore.
-As of February 29, 2012, the Company had \$2,201,428 of short term marketable securities and \$3,157,512 of non-current securities.
+As of May 31, 2012, the Company had \$2,760,750 of short term marketable securities and \$2,513,950 of non-current securities.
 Please refer to Note No. 7 of the financial statements for further information regarding the Company's investments.
-The Company's long term liabilities as of February 29, 2012, consist of deferred tax liability of \$71,298 and long-term capitalized lease obligations of \$797.
+The Company's long term liabilities, as of May 31, 2012, consist of a deferred tax liability of \$57,270.
 The Company does not have any bank debt or a bank line of credit.
 Due to the amount of cash and marketable securities on-hand, the Company does not believe that it needs the availability of a bank line of credit at this time.
 The Company anticipates that it will have sufficient liquidity to finance anticipated working capital requirements for at least the next twelve months.